hive-engine/steemsmartcontracts-wiki/Protocol.md

-To send an action to the sidechain simply post a message on the Steem blockchain that follows this pattern:
+To send an action to the sidechain, simply post a message on the Steem blockchain that follows this pattern:

 ```
 ##STEEMCONTRACTSBEGIN##contract name##action to perform##payload for the Smart Contract##STEEMCONTRACTSEND##